boxden/The-Lobby/README.md

 Map name: phys_lobby
 Bind to restore: bind `<key>` gmod_admin_cleanup
-For example i used "del" key
+For example, i used "del" key
 You can also simply type gmod_admin_cleanup in the console

 ## Installation